sarlalian/prometheus-license-exporter/README.md

 See the [vendor documentation](https://docs.x-formation.com/display/LMX/License+server+configuration+file) for futher details about high availability mode.

 To access LM-X license information a working copy of the client command `lmxendutil` must be installed.

+## OLicense
+At the moment, only OLicense version 3 format is supported.
+If OLicense version 4 support is required, sample data will be needed.

+Although a redundant license triple are supported, they tend to be unstable and often fail to the dreaded `In synchronisation mode` state.

 ## RLM
 Instead of a server quorum, RLM uses a primaray/failover model for redundancy.